-“With all those two have been through together … sometimes … I just wish we could put them into the same room and tell them they’re bloody well not coming out until they kiss and make up!”
+“With all those two have been through together … sometimes … I just wish we could lock them in the same room and tell them they’re bloody well not coming out until they kiss and make up!”

-Dave lifted his eyes up and stared off into space for several minutes before dropping his gaze back to face Jenny.
+“They should...”
+Dave softly repeated as he lifted his eyes up and stared off into space for several minutes before dropping his gaze back to face Jenny.

 “Damn it, Jen!
-After all she’s had to endure … she deserves some happiness … and just when she starts showing any signs of it … something or someone’s always there to ensure that it doesn’t happen!
-Shi … (sigh) sorry dear.”
+After all she’s been through … she deserves some happiness … and just when she starts showing any signs of it … shi … (sigh) sorry dear.”

 Jenny put her arms around her husband.
 She sympathized with the frustration Dave felt and let him know with a gentle nod of her head.

 “C’mon, darling … let’s take a walk down by the river.
 I think we can both use it.
 I know Gaby and Carol can probably use the time together,” Jenny suggestively whispered as she took his hand and started to walk towards the street.

 “I’m sorry Jen … but I feel so helpless.
 If everyone else can see that those two should be together … why can’t Maddy?”

 After walking in silence for a spell, Dave finally started to share his thoughts with his wife.
 She stopped under a large tree and gently pulled him against her as she leaned against the tree trunk.

 “I mean why does Gaby have to be knocked down every time she tries to get up?”
 Dave wondered aloud.